srijanduggal17/Elevation-Profile-Generator-for-Flow-Rates/README.md

 I started this for the Uganda Project for Engineers without Borders at Georgia Tech.
 We were trying to figure out where to place a tapstand in a certain region of the country but we needed a certain flow rate output.

 If you want to follow along, read below for my process.
-Each folder in this repo has an "Overview" file which explains the code within
+Each folder in this repo has an "Overview" file which explains the code within.
+Files are also commented where necessary.

 The first thing I did was test out how to query elevation data from the Google Maps API.
 My code for this is under "/Maps API test".